seL4/util_libs/elfloader-tool/README.md

 The elfloader on RISC-V basically follows the ARM platforms.
 However, due to the lack of available platforms, only two ways are currently supported actively: building it as ELF file or binary image.
-In bot cases the platform must provide a [SBI](https://github.com/riscv/riscv-sbi-doc) implementation, which will be used by the elfloader for the log output channel and the multicore boot.
+In both cases the platform must provide a [SBI](https://github.com/riscv/riscv-sbi-doc) implementation, which will be used by the elfloader for the log output channel and the multicore boot.
 The seL4 build system allows building [`OpenSBI`](https://github.com/riscv/opensbi)